-Below is a general overview of the responsibilities of Agricola Wind personnel for developing and implementing the Safety Response Plan (SRP).
+Below is a general overview of the responsibilities of Liberty personnel for developing and implementing the Safety Response Plan (SRP).
 To the extent the general responsibilities identified here differ from those described elsewhere in this plan, the more specific discussions elsewhere control.

-The three major categories of personnel involved in emergency response at wind facilities are plant personnel (i.e., O&M technicians), the Operation and Maintenance Manager (O&M Manager), and the Plant Manager.
+The three major categories of personnel involved in emergency response at wind farms are plant personnel (i.e., O&M technicians), the Operation and Maintenance Manager (O&M Manager), and the Plant Manager.
 Their basic roles and responsibilities with respect to emergencies are set forth below.
-The Applicant will coordinate with local emergency responders in communicating the emergency response credentials of O&M personnel.